Pouya47/SalaR/README.md

 *** ON Receiver (LAN) System ***
 5- Open Receiver folder
-6- Start reviver by python server.py
+6- Start receiver by python server.py

 *** ON Sender (Attacker) System ***
 7- On the sender web panel run tests.